 Student Commission Appointments

-NOTE: Applicants for AAFP Commissions must submit their completed application forms and support materials to their chapters.
+Applicants for AAFP Commissions must submit their completed application forms and support materials to their chapters.
 The chapters will then forward the applicant packets to the AAFP with letters of nomination.
-All application materials must be submitted to the AAFP by September 6, 2017; chapters have earlier deadlines.
+Chapters have earlier deadlines than the AAFP for submission of materials.
 Applicants should contact their chapters immediately to confirm the deadlines.

 Bring the student perspective to a commission, and work on issues important to AAFP members.

 Time commitment away from medical school: Approximately seven days (includes weekends) for travel and attendance at meetings

 Funding: Travel covered according to AAFP Travel Policy.
 A per diem covers expenses to travel to and attend the meeting, including lodging and food.

 The scope of work of the Commission on Continuing Professional Development (COCPD) includes American Academy of Family Physicians (AAFP) continuing medical education (CME) accreditation (of various categories); development, presentation, maintenance and refinement of existing and novel CME/continuing professional development (CPD) delivery methods and modalities; CME/CPD aspects of Maintenance of Certification (MOC) and Maintenance of Licensure (MOL); performance improvement CME (PI-CME); AAFP CME curricular framework and AAFP Assembly CME/CPD (oversight planning and evaluation of all CME offered as part of the AAFP Assembly.)
 It is composed of a chair, 16 active members, one resident member, one student member and one chapter executive.
 The commission has two subcommittees: Assembly Learning and Credit Systems and Compliance.